lifting-bits/mcsema/docs/TOOLS.md

         =att                                                                                                                              -   Emit AT&T-style assembly
         =intel                                                                                                                            -   Emit Intel-style assembly

 * `-driver`: This describes an externally visible entry point in the final bitcode.
-The `-driver` commandline may be repated for multiple entry points into the bitcode.
+The `-driver` commandline may be repeated for multiple entry points into the bitcode.
 Each invocation rquires a `driver name`, an exported `symbol or entry point address` to bind to, an `argument count` or `'raw'` if the driver has an esoteric calling convention, whether the driver returns or does not return, and a calling convention for the driver function.
 This option is best understood by looking at the examples.
 * `-help`: display the help screen.
 * `-i=<<filename>>`: Specify the control flow graph used that will be translated to llvm bitcode.
 The CFG must be in serialized Google protocol buffer format, with the protocol specified in `CFG.proto`.
 * `-ignore-unsupported`: Don't stop when encountering an unsupported instruction, but output a message, ignore it, and keep translating.